 However, “overall, it hasn’t,” she said.

-Volkov admitted that “states that have legalized actually have better outcomes” regarding teen use, while “the adverse effects of marijuana use are much worse in some states.”
+Volkov admitted that “states that have legalized actually have better outcomes” regarding teen use.
+In contrast, “the adverse effects of marijuana use are much worse in some states.”

 “Understanding what policies basically protect from negative effects and may actually lead to better outcomes is crucial,” she added.

-Many cannabis advocates have been citing several studies conducted in Colorado that have shown teen use of cannabis has decreased with the advent of legalization.
+Many cannabis advocates have cited several Colorado studies that show teen use of cannabis has decreased with legalization.
 Dispensaries are highly regulated in part to stop teen use.
-In addition, with the legalization of cannabis and its popularity among parents, advocates argue it has lost its appeal among the youth since it is no longer so taboo.
+In addition, with the legalization of cannabis and its popularity among parents, advocates argue it has lost its appeal among the youth.
+That is because it is no longer so taboo.